 Properly take care of your planting as it is essential for a good harvest.
 The bushes don’t need to be shaped, only cut off the stepchildren constantly.
 By the time of July, you can expect your first fruit of your labor.

 The Kumato Tomato is not a hybrid.
-It is a variety of tomato in which the bush has an indeterminate type of growth, it means that you could have multiple harvests in just one planting season.
+It is a variety of tomato in which the bush has an indeterminate type of growth, which means that you could have multiple harvests in just one planting season.
 The plant is above 80 inches in height.
 But since the stem is constantly growing, when it reaches 80 inches, you need to pinch the top so that the plant won’t be the burden of the weights of its fruits.

 The Kumato has powerful roots, located at a depth of 20 inches.
 The first fruit cluster grows above the 9th leaf, the next cluster grows after 1-2 leaves.
-It is a mid-season variety, that is, kumato tomatoes must be removed from the bushes 120 days after the first sprouts appear.
+It is a mid-season variety, that is, Kumato tomatoes must be removed from the bushes 120 days after the first sprouts appear.

 It can be grown outdoors and in greenhouses.
 It is something very convenient for the gardener to grow.
 The kumato can produce up to 17 pounds of tomatoes from 1 bush, and about 33 pounds from 10 square feet.
 So, you can imagine that it is a wise decision not to let it grow more than 80 inches.